Exemplary Employee Award

 - Is cooperative, courteous, friendly, and demonstrates a concern and helpfulness to other employees.

 - Always presents a neat personal appearance.

-3. Is conscientious in performance of job duties.
+3. Is conscientious in the performance of job duties.

 - Demonstrates a high degree of skill and proficiency in carrying out assigned tasks.

 - Strives to improve skills and work methods as a means toward greater productivity and efficiency.